 At RGB Accounting, we know that dealing with a CRA auditor can be very stressful and intimidating.

-CRA Audit Support Services
+Audit Support Services

-As the Canadian government seeks to maintain the national economy, businesses come under immense pressure, with all of their financial transactions being audited.
+As the Canadian government seeks to maintain the national economy, businesses come under immense pressure, with their financial transactions being audited.
 This can seem intimidating; however, the auditing process can be simple with proper preparation and the correct advice.

 As fully qualified accountants with many years of experience, we have an in-depth understanding of CRA regulations, so we can ensure that your paperwork and accounts are kept in order.
 As accountants and auditors, we pride ourselves on understanding the codes and rules by which businesses are governed.
 This means you can rely on us to have a full understanding of the latest regulations, as well as a comprehensive knowledge of the impact future changes may have on your business.

-We tailor our audit support services to your individual specific needs and will work with you to keep your business in great financial health.
-We have supported businesses of every size through numerous audits, so if you have received an audit notice, contact our team today to find out how we can help
+We tailor our audit support services to your individual specific needs and work with you to keep your business in great financial health.
+We have supported businesses of every size through numerous audits, so if you have received an audit notice, contact our team today to find out how we can help.

-We will represent and communicate with the CRA, on your behalf, to give you Peace Of Mind, in the following areas:
+We will represent and communicate with the CRA, on your behalf, to give you Peace Of Mind in the following areas:

 • Assistance with GST/HST assessments